Telemaco019/kubesafe/README.md

 kubesafe helm upgrade my-release stable/my-chart
 ```

-Kubesafe seamlessly wraps any CLI command you provide as the first argument (e.g., kubectl, helm, etc.).
+Kubesafe seamlessly wraps any CLI command you provide as the first argument (e.g., kubectl, helm, kubecolor, etc.).
 If you attempt to run a protected command in a safe context, kubesafe will prompt you for confirmation before proceeding.

 For convenience, you can set aliases in your shell configuration: